fleetdm/fleet/handbook/product/README.md

 - Have a clear proposed change
 - Have a well-articulated underlying user need
 - Specify the requestor (either internal stakeholder or customer or community user)
+- Include the Feature Fest and customer labels (if applicable)

 To help the product team, other pieces of information can be optionally included:
 - How would they solve the problem without any changes if pressed?